 - 4 mason jars

-- Cut cucumber into 1/4-1/2 inch strips.
+- Cut cucumbers into ¼-1/2 inch strips.

 - Layer cucumber slices in a large pot.

-- Salt each layer.
+- Sprinkle salt over each layer.

 - Cover with a plate and something heavy for weight.